saltyorg/docs/docs/saltbox/install/install.md

 6. Shell used by the system.
 Valid options are bash or zsh.

+!!! info
     See [here](../../reference/accounts.md) for more information about these settings.

 ## Preinstall